Kabul: Environment

-The Kabul River flowed through the heart of the city, dividing the central bazaars.
+The Kabul River flows through the heart of the city, dividing the central bazaars.
 There are several bridges (pul) crossing the river, the major ones being Pul-e Shah-Do Shamshira, Pul-e Bagh-e Omomi, Pul-e Khishti, and Pul-e Mahmoud.
 Due to climate change, since the 21st century, the river runs dry most of the year, only filling up in the wetter winter and spring seasons.

 A large lake and wetland was located just to the southeast from the old city called Kol-e Hashmat Khan.
 The marsh provides a critical resting place to thousands of birds who fly between the Indian subcontinent and Siberia.
 In 2017 the government declared the lake a protected area.
 Some rare species of birds have been spotted at the lake, such as the Eastern imperial eagle and the Dalmatian pelican.
 Kabul's other large lake is Qargha, located some 9 km northwest from the centre.
 It is a major attraction for locals as well as foreigners.

 Air pollution is a major problem in the city during the winter season, when many residents burn low-quality fuels.

+Kabul could be the first major city to run dry, as claimed by a report of the NGO Mercy Corps.
+The city relies mainly on wells most of which have already fallen dry.
+"Up to 80% of Kabul's groundwater is deemed unsafe, with high levels of sewage, salinity and arsenic. [...]
+Water extraction [as of 2025] exceeds the natural recharge rate by 44 million cubic metres each year.
+If trends continue, the city could run dry as early as 2030.